mattermost/docs/source/help/messaging/sending-messages.rst

 Message Types
 -------------

-Mattermost has two types of messages: posts, and replies.
+Mattermost has two types of messages: posts and replies.

 Posts
   Posts can be considered parent messages.
 They are the messages that often start a thread of replies.
 Posts can be written and sent from the text input box at the bottom of the center pane.